hillc255/PollApp/README.md

 ## Synopsis

-This is polling application which graphs the results of the poll in a bar graph.
+This is a polling application which graphs the results of the poll in a bar graph.

 I followed the tutorial to build the live polling app: https://pusher.com/tutorials/live-poll-python